brentonotis/brentonotis.com1.1/README.md

 # brentonotis.com1.1
-First version of portfolio/personal site I'm taking live.
-Until then, see it here: https://codepen.io/brentonotis/pen/PxdgPM/
+First version of portfolio/personal site I've taken live; See it at http://brentonotis.com/ Working on the SSL cert. & better mobile optimization